ARKAPRAVA-2907/NASCOM_VSD_WORKSHOP/README.md

                         Utilisation factor=(Area occupied by gate-level netlist/Total area of core)

-  Preplaced Cell: Prior to the placement of the standard cell,some prdefined macros and cells are placed in order to perform some additioanal optimisation on design.
+  **Preplaced Cell**: Prior to the placement of the standard cell,some prdefined macros and cells are placed in order to perform some additioanal optimisation on design.

-  Decoupling Capacitors: Decap cells are used to manage voltage fluctuations.
+  **Decoupling Capacitors:** Decap cells are used to manage voltage fluctuations.

-  Power Planning: A grid of VDD and VSS are used to ensure proper power delivary.
+  **Power Planning:** A grid of VDD and VSS are used to ensure proper power delivary.

-  Pin placement: I/p and O/P pims are properly placed for efficient routing.
+  **Pin placement:** I/p and O/P pims are properly placed for efficient routing.

+## DAY-2 Lab: